-Punda Pie and How I Came to Paint Dogs
+Punda Pie and why I paint Dogs

 Pu was a very mature dog, and I trusted her completely.
 This enabled us to have TONS of grand adventures.
 We climbed several mountains (South Sister, Three Fingered Jack (almost to the top) Diamond Peak).
-We hiked through lightening and thunder, pouring rain, sleet and snow, hail, she was fearless and loyal.
+We hiked through lightening and thunder, pouring rain, sleet and hail, she was fearless and loyal.
 In all of these places she always found a body of water that had some rocks to be extracted.
 This was her mission in life, emptying the rivers, lakes and streams (and oceans) of those pesky rocks!
 Endlessly entertaining!
 She was so easy to please.
 A walk, 20 or so rock extractions, a meal of dog kibble, and all was right with the world.

 Pu worked her dog magic on my then-boyfriend Michael and turned him from a dog disdain-er to a mushy (more mushy than me) dog lover.
 When she died two years after we were married I was painting part time by then, and in my grieving for my best dog friend, found a card of a painting of a black lab that looked just like my Pu-gurl on a couch, with a bone and other toys around.
 It gave me such comfort.
 Inspired, I finished my first dog paintings that year.
 With an enthusiastic response the commissions started coming in!
 Since then, I have painted many many dog/cat paintings, a couple of goat and llama paintings and probably 50 or more paintings featuring my yellow lab, Chamois.

 Thank you Pu, and thank you so much to all the lovely animal lovers that have given me the pleasure of painting their treasured creatures over the years!